MonashSmartStructures/ospgrillage/README.md

 ## Installation

-Install using pip
+Install using pip.

     pip install ospgrillage

-For more information on installation, refer to [installation](https://monashsmartstructures.github.io/ospgrillage/rst/Installation.html)
+For more information on installation, refer to [installation](https://monashsmartstructures.github.io/ospgrillage/rst/Installation.html).

 ## Documentation